hashicorp/terraform-provider-aws/website/docs/r/storagegateway_smb_file_share.html.markdown

 * `read_only` - (Optional) Boolean to indicate write status of file share.
 File share does not accept writes if `true`.
 Defaults to `false`.
 * `requester_pays` - (Optional) Boolean who pays the cost of the request and the data download from the Amazon S3 bucket.
 Set this value to `true` if you want the requester to pay instead of the bucket owner.
 Defaults to `false`.
 * `smb_acl_enabled` - (Optional) Set this value to `true` to enable ACL (access control list) on the SMB fileshare.
 Set it to `false` to map file and directory permissions to the POSIX permissions.
 This setting applies only to `ActiveDirectory` authentication type.
+* `case_sensitivity` - (Optional) The case of an object name in an Amazon S3 bucket.
+For `ClientSpecified`, the client determines the case sensitivity.
+For `CaseSensitive`, the gateway determines the case sensitivity.
+The default value is `ClientSpecified`.
 * `valid_user_list` - (Optional) A list of users in the Active Directory that are allowed to access the file share.
 Only valid if `authentication` is set to `ActiveDirectory`.
 * `tags` - (Optional) Key-value map of resource tags